WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 In addition, topics are designed for data streaming and broadcasting continuous streams of information, such as sensor data or robot state updates.
 They are ideal when nodes require a constant flow of information and do not require immediate responses.
 On the other hand, services are typically used for accessing functionality that is provided by another node.
 They are well-suited for situations where nodes need to invoke specific actions or request information from another node, and a response is expected.

 ## Defining a Service
 Services are defined by srv files, which are identical to msg files in terms of formatting, and should be located in the `/srv` folder in a package.
 In this example, the service takes in a `string` and an `int` as input and returns a `float` as output.
+You can find an example service file at `srv/DoubleService.srv`.
 ```
 #request fields
 string input1